 If you are concerned that the proposed Outer Loop Corridor will affect you or your property, please visit the second floor of the Historic Courthouse located at 130 Gillespie Street in downtown Fayetteville or call (910) 678-7614.
 We have public hearing maps located in our office or you can view maps on the Home page of the website to determine whether or not your property is in or near the corridor.

 When considering a new home, your real estate agent is obligated to disclose to you any active road projects that the agent either "knows, or should know."
 To obtain this information, you can contact anyone on the FAMPO Staff to receive more information regarding the Highway Plan and the current Transportation Improvement Program.
 In addition, you can check Cumberland County GIS Data Viewer to view current road construction projects at or near your new home.

 To change a street name, or create a new street name, you need to come to the Addressing/Street Naming section of the planning department.
 You will have to fill out a request for the new street name, and the desired street name will need to be approved.
 No two streets in the county can be redundant or too similar.
 All property owners along the street will have to approve of the change for it to take place, even if it is a private drive and only one owner is involved.
 Not all requests will be acceptable or approved.
-For more information, please call (910) 678-7665 and request the street naming/addressing section, and someone will be able to assist you.
+For assistance, please call (910) 323-6102.